The 5 Skincare Changes Experts Say Every 50-Something Should Make

 Shop Gentle Cleansers

-This sumptuous cleansing balm is a favourite amongst team Who What Wear.
+This sumptuous cleansing balm is a favourite amongst team Who What Wear UK.

 If you want skin to look seriously glowing after cleansing, this antioxidant-packed cleaning butter is a great option.

-This creamy cleanser is formulated with nourish oils rich in omegas for amped-up hydration and skin-repairing benefits.
+This milky cleanser is formulated with nourish oils rich in omegas for amped-up hydration and skin-repairing benefits.

 Never feel tempted to reach for drying micellar waters or face wipes again.
 This cleansing balm removes makeup without a trace and is much better for skin health.